florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 ### Leaking the Global Offset Table and determining libc base address

 As soon as we retrieved stack canary, saved frame pointer and return address (for returning from `echo`), we can determine the base address at which the executable is loaded into memory.
-As we have access to the `echoserver` binary, we can disassemble it (`objdump -d echoserver` or also with `r2 echoserver`, if radare2 is preferred) and determine the offset of the instruction to which the `echo` function returns.
+As we have access to the `echoserver` binary, we can disassemble it (`objdump -d echoserver` or also with `r2 echoserver`, if radare2 is preferred; other tools are of course also possible) and determine the offset of the instruction to which the `echo` function returns.
 When subtracting this offset from the leaked return instrution pointer, we thus get the executable's base address in memory.

 We can also determine the offset of the global offset table (GOT) in the executable.